zesterer/atto/README.md

 # Yields 4
 ```

-Determining whether an item exists within a list
+Determining whether an item exists within a list:

 ```
 fn main is